orchestral/docs/src/security.md

 <a name="environment-configuration"></a>
 ## Environment Configuration

 First of all, ensure that `APP_DEBUG` is only set to `true` on local development machine, for production environment you should set this to `false`.
-This would avoid your user from seeing the full error stack trace if there any error in your application.
+This would avoid the application from displaying the full error stack trace if there any error to your end user.

 You might also consider using `production` as the default environment name for production code.
 This would allow Orchestra Platform to run some pre-define optimization during each deployment via: